Inflammatory Bowel Disease (IBD), symptoms, causes, and how Functional Medicine can help...

 There seems to be an increased prevalence of IBD in the Northern Hemisphere (8,9,10) and it has been suggested that this may be related to reduced vitamin D levels (7).

 IBD can occur at any age, but it is most common between ages 15 and 35 (13).

 There appears to be a second peak in incidence in those between the ages of 50 and 80 (14).

-While both CD and UC can affect both sexes, women are more likely to develop Crohn’s, and UC is slightly more common in men (15).
+While both Crohn’s disease and ulcerative colitis can affect both sexes, women are more likely to develop Crohn’s, and ulcerative colitis is slightly more common in men (15).

 Signs & symptoms of IBD